minienw/onlineverification_overview/README.md

 # Guides and Specifications for Online Verification for Travellers

-The original overview document can be found at https://docs.google.com/document/d/1BW-Bn9nf0mtCa8p36nbxt3GYuhy6xuBaG8lIDxi-aNs.
+The original overview document can be found at Validation Service Spec 1.2 NL Flavour Rev. 4 (1).docx in this repo.

 This repo describes the Online Verification for Travellers system which consits of 3 co-operating components.